Mellanox/network-operator/docs/mofed-container-env-vars.md

 ### Behavior on failure

+By default (`SKIP_PREFLIGHT_CHECKS="true"`) the init container does not run the module dependency check at all — init succeeds immediately and the main driver container proceeds with MOFED load.
+The Network Operator injects this default onto the init container in the rendered DaemonSet; users who want the check must explicitly opt in.

-If blocking dependencies are detected, the init container exits with a non-zero exit code and logs each blocking module and what it depends on.
+When `SKIP_PREFLIGHT_CHECKS="false"`, the init container runs the check and exits with a non-zero exit code on any blocking dependency, logging each offending module along with what it depends on.
 Because this is a Kubernetes init container, the main driver container will not start until the init container succeeds.
-This prevents the OFED driver reload from being attempted when it would fail and leave the node in a broken state.
+This prevents the OFED driver reload from being attempted when it would fail and leave the node in a broken state, at the cost of requiring the host to be clean before the pod can progress.

 ### Resolution